CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/MWLayer/Power-Management/BB_Power_Management.md

 ## Description
 <!-- General Description of the BB -->
+Control the handling of vehicle power in various ECU by provides generic services for handling power up and power down phases of the vehicles, to manage vehicle power transition phase and energy efficiency.
+It handles decision for power control based on electronic dependency and power cascading sequence.
+It is usually a multi-layer approach, where states are managed locally for each SW partition, for each sub system and for the complete vehicle system It is multi-layer approach

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Unified solution to facilitates integration of vehicle power management feature.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system